 Read the below call for papers for a new academic journal.

 “Defence Strategic Communications” is a yearly, open access, peer-reviewed and refereed journal published by the NATO Strategic Communications Centre of Excellence (NATO StratCom COE), Riga, Latvia.
 The Editorial Board of “Defence Strategic Communications“ is headed by Dr Steve Tatham.
-[In the interest of full disclosure: I am on the editorial board]
+I am a member of the editorial board as well.

 One of the principle aims of the NATO StratCom COE is to undertake research and analysis, and in order to enhance this work, the COE has decided to initiate an academic journal entitled, “Defence Strategic Communications”.
 Our hope is that the journal will serve as an academic forum where scholars and practitioners will be able to share knowledge and ideas about Strategic Communications specifically from the defence perspective.